bgp/stayrtr/README.md

 ## Features of the server

 * Refreshes a JSON list of prefixes
+* Automatic expiration of outdated information (when using JSON produced by [rpki-client](https://www.rpki-client.org))
 * Prometheus metrics
-* Lightweight
 * TLS
 * SSH
-* Signature verification and expiration control

 ## Features of the extractor